xiix0/scam/README.md

-It is often the case that the man who can't tell a lie thinks he is the best judge of one.
+Civilization is the limitless multiplication of unnecessary necessities.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain